Maybe you just got laid off. What’s next? Here’s what to do when you lose your job.

 The main factor I would say is confidence.
 If you know your stuff and have enough confidence in yourself, then you are ready to go!

 Excellent and timely advice.
-Tip #9 is always.
-Having the right attitude is always a must especially in difficult situations.
+Tip #13 is always true.
+Having the right attitude is always a must, especially in difficult situations.

 Great tips!
 I especially love #s 8 and 9.